 Here are some credit listings that you should look out for on your credit file:

 - Payment history information.
 All active ongoing payments are listed.
 If you have any missed or late repayments it may lower your credit score.

 - Credit enquiries.
-Credit enquires, or loan applications, are not necessarily bad, but having numerous enquiries listed in a short period of time can be.
+Credit enquires, or loan applications, are not necessarily bad.
+However, having numerous enquiries listed in a short period of time can be.
 Generally, applying for credit once every three months will not contribute to a lower score.

 - Overdue accounts listed as a payment default.
-For debts of over $150 that are more than 60 days late, a creditor may list a default.
+Debts higher than $150 that are more than 60 days late are considered a defaulted payment.
 Once defaults are paid the listing should change to represent this but the default will remain on your credit file for five years.

 - Writs and summons.
 Any record of being summoned to court due to a debt or financial issue will be listed on your credit file.
 This can happen if you can’t settle the debt directly with the creditor.